tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/protocolsim/README.md

   encrypted pocket, including the canonical upper boundary (card index 51).
 - Community EXIT testament cannot unlock the exiting player's pocket.

-## Not yet covered; do not infer it from a green campaign
+## Not covered by this headless campaign alone

+The repository also provides `tools/qa/run-real-game-e2e.ps1`.
+That separate layer launches production Swing peers in isolated JVMs and drives real encrypted sockets, `WaitingRoomFrame`, `Crupier.run()`, `rondaApuestas()`, SRA, consensus and SQLite.
+It covers normal/raise/all-in/RIT/straddle games, EXIT/MISDEAL, pause/reconnect and multiple recovery/roster transitions.
+Do not infer those integration guarantees from this headless campaign by itself.

 - Actual `Crupier` orchestration.
-Production bot decisions are exercised by a scalable 3-to-9-seat campaign, but its game harness is not `Crupier`.
+Production bot decisions are exercised by a scalable 3-to-10-seat campaign with a deterministic ten-seat boundary, but its game harness is not `Crupier`.
-- Full `Crupier` SRA request/response orchestration and proof-chain scheduling.
+- Full `Crupier` SRA request/response orchestration and proof-chain scheduling are covered by the separate real-game scenarios, not this campaign.
 - Complete multi-street betting plus `Crupier` side-pot/settlement wiring; the production side-pot constructor itself is randomized above.
 - Full `Crupier` Rabbit request/pause/showdown orchestration; the production signed ledger and all fee modes are randomized above.
-- Full `Crupier` EXIT/MISDEAL/refund orchestration; current SQLite snapshot and action query/row conversion are covered above, but the complete UI-coupled Crupier recovery loop is not yet a single headless scenario.
+- Full `Crupier` EXIT/MISDEAL/refund and recovery orchestration is covered by separate real-game scenarios; it is intentionally not duplicated here.
-- A single live-`Crupier` campaign that interrupts an active hand, reconnects its real sockets and resumes through SQLite.
-Transport and lifecycle faults are currently seeded campaigns over the production gates/state machines, but not yet one GUI-free `Crupier.run()` execution.
-- Real sockets/executors are covered by focused headless tests, but are not yet driven inside the same seeded hand campaign.
-Swing/EDT and lobby lifecycle remain outside the simulator.
+- Real sockets, executors, Swing/EDT and lobby lifecycle are outside this simulator and belong to the real-game E2E layer.

 Those items are added incrementally by composing or extracting production components; protocol logic must not be copied into a parallel implementation.